-CRT 17003 Non-Structural Repair
+CRT 17003 Non-Structural Repair and ashulos control and

 Emphasis is placed on learning how to comply with personal and environmental safety practices associated with clothing, eye protection, use of chemicals, hand tools, and power tools.
 Surface preparation, outer body panel repair, replacement and adjustments, metal finishing and body filling, movable glass and hardware, and plastic repair are taught.